project-chip/connectedhomeip/examples/tv-casting-app/APIs.md

     [Onboarding Payload](https://github.com/CHIP-Specifications/connectedhomeip-spec/blob/master/src/qr_code/OnboardingPayload.adoc#ref_OnboardingPayload)
     section for details on commissioning data.

-    On Linux, define a function `InitCommissionableDataProvider` to initialize intialize a `LinuxCommissionableDataProvider` that can provide the required values to the CastingApp.
+    On Linux, define a function `InitCommissionableDataProvider` to initialize initialize a `LinuxCommissionableDataProvider` that can provide the required values to the CastingApp.

     ```c++
     CHIP_ERROR InitCommissionableDataProvider(LinuxCommissionableDataProvider & provider, LinuxDeviceOptions & options) {
         chip::Optional<uint32_t> setupPasscode;